 - Develop effective strategy for new product launches

-Let’s say I have an e-commerce company selling different kind of products ranging from appliances to apparels, baby products to books, and other products.
+Let’s say I have an e-commerce company selling different kinds of products ranging from appliances to apparel, baby products to books, and other products.
 I have hundreds of thousands of customers visiting my website.
-The customers include old as well as new, coming from rural as well as urban areas, browsing through tablets, macbooks, laptops, desktops and mobile, visiting website at different times of the day, tens of different attributes.
+The customers include old as well as new, coming from rural as well as urban areas, browsing through tablets, macbooks, laptops, desktops and mobile, visiting the website at various times of the day, tens of different attributes.
 I want to create different micro-segments for my customers so that I can target my products to the right customer and optimize my website according to visitors.

 Some of the key categories I will use in my segmentation process are as follows:

 - Old vs New Customer – Has the customer already visited my website?
 Is there any buying relation with the customer?
-If we already have a relation the customer, we can suggest products/discounts accordingly; however, if the customer is new, we will rely on other attributes initially.
+If we already have a relationship with the customer, we can suggest products/discounts accordingly; however, if the customer is new, we will rely on other attributes initially.

 - Device used for Browsing – Understanding what kind of a device customer uses helps us in knowing the socio-economic status of the customer.
 If the customer is browsing through iPad – it may reflect that the customer belongs to middle to upper strata.